efemenaenakeme572-gif/food-delivery-performance-dashboard/README.md

 Food Delivery Performance Dashboard

+📊 View the full dashboard preview in the PDF file included in this repository.

 Business Intelligence dashboard developed in Power BI to analyse operational and sales performance within a food delivery business environment.

 -Project Context